 This post contains affiliate links, which means I might make a small commission if you make a purchase.
 This does not affect your cost.
 Thank you!

 My oldest child’s pre-K year marked our first year of homeschooling.
+I had a lot of fun selecting preschool homeschool curriculum for him.
 Before I begin, I want to stress that the 2020-2021 school year was an odd one.
 We grappled with a pandemic, the loss of a grandparent, and a new baby with a heart defect.
 Our options for activities outside of the house were severely curtailed.
 Thus, we spent a lot of time at home and on educational pursuits.

 We take a classical approach to education, and I chose our resources with that in mind.